arr-ai/arrai/docs/tutorial/binding.md

 very powerful mechanism to extract elements from a complex structure and also restrict what values may be used as input.

-The bare literals are obviously allowed:
+The bare literals are supported:

 ```arrai
 @> let 42 = 42; 1